phrafsanjani/phrafsanjani.github.io/index.md

 In Persian, the second part of the surname is usually omitted, so people call me *Hosseinipour* or simply *Hosseini*.
 There are no strict rules, however, and I've been addressed by *Rafsanjani* as well.
-But *Hosseinipour* is NOT my middle name!
+Nowadays I go by *Parsa H. Rafsanjani*, but *Hosseinipour* is NOT my middle name!

 ## Research Interests